Almond Cookies Recipe

-Here are some more Cookie Recipes, that you can make for your tea time snacks – Eggless Chocolate Chip Cookies, Banana Cookies, and Eggless M & M Cookies.
+Here are some more cookie recipes that you can make for your tea-time snacks: Italian Wedding Cookies and Banana Cookies.

 Almond Butter Cookies

 These almond cookies can be served as a snack or dessert.
-In fact, these are so addictive, you will be munching on these all day.
+In fact, these are so addictive that you will be munching on them all day.

 You can top these with a sweet almond glaze or with almond slices.
 Topping the cookies with almond slices not only makes them look pretty but also adds to the almond flavor and the crunch.